PostHog/meta/requests-for-comments/2023-10-31-onboarding-emails.md

 6. Wait 1 week.
 7. Wait until a weekday between 1PM and 5PM in the users' time zone (UTC fallback)
 8. Check if the user is in the `Subscribers to Session Replays` segment
+    1. If `Yes`, check if the user is in the `Subscribers to Feature Flags` segment
+        1. If `Yes`, if the user is in the `Subscribers to Surveys` segment
-    1. If `Yes`, do nothing.
-(See Session replay onboarding flow)
+            1. If `Yes`, send [New email about using templates]
+            2. If `No`, send Survey Upsell email.
+        2. If `No`, send Feature Flag Upsell email
-    2. If `No`, assign to a random cohort branch.
+    2. If `No`, send Replay Upsell email.
-        1. 50% receive Session replay upsell email
-        2. 50% recieve Experiment: Personal Invite email
 9. Wait 1 week.
 10. Wait until a weekday between 1PM and 5PM in the users' time zone (UTC fallback)
 11. Check if the user is in the `Subscribers to Feature Flags` segment
+    1. If `Yes`, check if the user is in the `Subscribers to Surveys` segment
-    1. If `Yes`, do nothing.
-(See Feature flag onboarding flow)
+        1. If `Yes`, [send new email about hogQL]
-    2. If `No`, assign to random cohort branch.
+        2. If `No`, send Surveys Upsell email
-        1. 50% receive Feature Flag Upsell email 1
-        2. 50% recieve Feature Flag Upsell email 2
+    2. If `No`, send Feature Flag Upsell email
-12. Wait 5 days.
+12. Wait 1 week.
 13. Wait until a weekday between 1PM and 5PM in the users' time zone (UTC fallback)
 14. Check if the user is in the `Subscribers to Surveys` segment
-    1. If `Yes`, do nothing.
-(See Survey onboarding flow)
+    1. If `Yes`, [send new email about notebooks]
     2. If `No`, send Survey Upsell email
 15. Add `completed_onboarding_emails: true` to user.